 J. Victor Chatigny has been a director since April 2009.
-From 1982 through 2009, Mr. Chatigny was employed by Measurement Specialties, Inc. where he recently served as Group Vice President and General Manager.
-Mr. Chatigny's responsibilities included leadership of one of Measurement Specialties' sensors business groups that has a broad international customer base in both the industrial and government sectors, and manufacturing facilities in the US, China, and Europe.
-Prior to commencing work at Measurement
+Mr. Chatigny has been the president of Grampian Group, Inc., a surgical and medical instruments company since July 2009.
+From 1998 through 2009, Mr. Chatigny was employed by Measurement Specialties, Inc. ("Measurement Specialties") where he served as Group Vice President and General Manager.
+Mr. Chatigny's responsibilities included leadership of one of

-Specialties in 1998, Mr. Chatigny was a director of the sensors business unit of AMP Incorporated from 1993 to 1998, senior manager of the Piezo Film Sensors group at Pennwalt Corporation from 1978 to 1993, and previously worked at Corning Incorporated.
-Mr. Chatigny holds a Masters of Business Administration degree in Finance from The American University, and a Master of Science degree in Industrial Management and a Bachelor of Science degree in Industrial Engineering Management from Clarkson University.
+Measurement Specialties' sensors business groups that has a broad international customer base in both the industrial and government sectors, and manufacturing facilities in the US, China, and Europe.
+Prior to commencing work at Measurement Specialties in 1998, Mr. Chatigny was a director of the sensors business unit of AMP Incorporated from 1993 to 1998, senior manager of the Piezo Film Sensors group at Pennwalt Corporation from 1978 to 1993, and previously worked at Corning Incorporated.
+Mr. Chatigny holds a Masters of Business Administration degree in Finance from The American University and a Master of Science degree in Industrial Management and Bachelor of Science degree in Industrial Engineering Management from Clarkson University.
+We believe Mr. Chatigny's qualifications to sit on our Board of Directors include his significant experience in a similar, technology-based industry with an international and government customer base.

 Paul F. Lozier has been a director since November 2007.
 As a senior investment banker and Managing Director with Merrill Lynch & Co. from 1986 to 1996, he specialized in energy and project finance.
-Mr. Lozier was a Director of Somerset Hill Bancorp from 1998 to 2008 and served on its Audit Committee.
-He was also a Director of Logical Design Solutions, Inc. and served on its Audit Committee from 2001 to 2004.
+Mr. Lozier was a director of Somerset Hill Bancorp from 1998 to 2008 and served on its Audit Committee.
+He was also a director of Logical Design Solutions, Inc. and served on its Audit Committee from 2001 to 2004.
 Mr. Lozier received a Masters of Business Administration in Finance from the Harvard Business School and a B.A. from Yale University.
+We believe Mr. Lozier's qualifications to sit on our Board of Directors include his significant corporate finance and capital market experience.
+In addition, Mr. Lozier has prior experience as a board and audit committee member at other companies.

 Thomas J. Meaney has been a director since June 2006.
 He has been the president, chief executive officer and a director of Mikros Systems Corp., an electronics equipment company, since 1986.
 From 1983 to 1986, Mr. Meaney served as a senior vice president and director at Robotic Vision Systems, Inc., an electronics company.
 From 1977 to 1983, he served as the vice president of business development of the Norden Systems Division of United Technologies Corp., an electronics company.
-Mr. Meaney holds a Master of Science degree in Mechanical Engineering from Drexel University and a Bachelors degree in Mechanical Engineering from Villanova University.
+Mr. Meaney holds a Master of Science degree in Mechanical Engineering from Drexel University and a Bachelors degree in Mechanical Engineering from Drexel University and a Bachelors to sit on our Board of Directors include his significant experience in the electronics industry and his prior board experience at other companies.